 In 325CE, faced with an Empire on life support, Emperor Constantine had an idea.
 Constantine had been made Augustus of the Western Roman Empire in 313 CE.
 A previous Emperor, Diocletian, had split the Empire into three parts in order to better rule, but it hadn’t helped, for thereafter the Empire was torn apart by civil war more than ever.
 Constantine lost no time in defeating and killing Emperors Maxentius and Licinius, in order to become sole ruler.
-Wanting to establish peace within the Empire before leaving for Byzantium to the east, Constantine proceeded to replace an ineffective impersonal Roman religion with the one based on the teachings of Apollonius.
-Instead of massacring the Essenes like Diocletian had done, he decided to use them by making the Essene religion the official state religion.
+Wanting to establish peace within the Empire before leaving for Byzantium to the east, Constantine proceeded to replace an ineffective impersonal Roman religion with the very popular and widespread Essene religion based on the teachings of Apollonius.
+Instead of massacring the Essenes like Diocletian had done, he decided to use them.
+He would rule through a religious network instead of a military one.
+He would make the Essene religion the official state religion, and have bishops infiltrate the existing Roman Empire infrastructure.
 In 325 CE, he convened the Council of Nicaea.

 As he convened the Council of Nicaea, Constantine must have insisted on having a few changes made to the about-to-be-created state religion.
 Apollonius, an Essene who had existed more than three hundred years before, was the acknowledged messiah, a holy man who had not only preached peace and goodwill among men, but also abstinence and respect for all living things.
 Understandably, a religion that condemned meat eating, wine drinking, lasciviousness and profit making, was out of the question.
 If it was to be declared the official state religion, it needed a few nips and tucks; it needed to be more in tune with Roman reality.

-As it turned out, the revamped messiah not only drank wine and ate fish, but was declared Son of God.
-The prelates explained it all, in the centuries that followed, by saying that he had been conceived by a virgin who had been visited by a holy spirit.
+As it turned out, the revamped messiah not only drank wine and ate fish but was declared Son of God.
+The prelates kept inventing Christ in the centuries that followed, by saying for example that he had been conceived by a virgin who had been visited by a holy spirit.
 All the scriptures that have come down to us were either created or adjusted at that time in order to give credence to the God-made-man concept.
-Contrary to Apollonius, the acknowledged messiah, the alleged messiah accomplished a lot of miracles, miracles that were never corroborated by any historian.
-No matter, presenting the new Christ as the Son of God was something the superstitious hominids of the times would readily believe.
+Contrary to Apollonius, the real messiah figure, the alleged messiah accomplished a lot of miracles, miracles that were never corroborated by any historian.
+No matter, presenting the new Christ as the Son of God was something the superstitious hominids would readily believe.
 It wasn’t much of a stretch for them to believe their Messiah was actually the Son of God who had been sent down on earth and made man in order to save them.

 In pursuing their goal, the Church fathers were quite wise in keeping some existing myths.
 One such myth was a convoluted story where Adam and Eve, the first human couple, had been caught playing house in the Garden of Eden.
 The deed was so horrendous that God reacted violently and banned the couple and their descendants from the Garden of Eden for all time.
 Very odd behavior for a master creator who wanted to create a human race!
 Nonetheless, the Christian gurus’ stroke of genius was to have everybody believe that God changed his mind and sent his son down on earth to die on the cross in order to redeem humans from their ‘original sin’, a curse that was sending hominids straight to hell.
 From then on, if one wanted God to accept them into the Garden of Eden after death, all he had to do was to have that dreadful first sin washed away from his soul through baptism and to live according to the teachings of the revamped Christ.
 This transformed the lowly hominids into godlike creatures, and more importantly, they now knew where they came from, why they were here, and where they were going after death.
 They were relieved from the ‘original sin’, ‘existential sin’, or ‘sin of the flesh’, depending on one’s interpretation.